linz/topo-workflows/workflows/raster/README.md

 ### [create-collection](https://github.com/linz/topo-imagery/blob/master/scripts/collection_from_items.py)

 Iterates through the items within the `flat` directory and creates a collection.json.
+Also builds the dataset title and description using parameter inputs.

 ### [stac-validate](./stac/readme.md)